 A member of a Medicare health plan must be a U.S. citizen or lawfully present in the United States.
-Medicare (the Centers for Medicare & Medicaid Services) will notify MVP DualAccess Complete (HMO D-SNP) if you are not eligible to remain a member on this basis.
-MVP DualAccess Complete (HMO D-SNP) must disenroll you if you do not meet this requirement.
+Medicare (the Centers for Medicare & Medicaid Services) will notify MVP DualAccess Complete with Part D (HMO D-SNP) if you are not eligible to remain a member on this basis.
+MVP DualAccess Complete with Part D (HMO D-SNP) must disenroll you if you do not meet this requirement.